 As soon as criticism comes our way, it’s our natural reaction to become defensive about it.
 However, unless you believe that someone is intentionally lying to you or trying to put you down, seriously think about the feedback that you’re getting.
 For example:

 - Are you terrible at navigating workplace politics?
-(You might be better off running your own business).
-On the other hand, are you so chatty that you never get any work done at the expense of your company?
-(You might have a more lucrative career in sales).
+(You might be better off running your own business.)
+On the other hand, are you so chatty that you never get any work done?
+(You might have a more lucrative career in sales.)